Back to Outdoors

 Regional Native Plant Selection

 Northeastern Regions: Focus on plants like New England aster, wild bergamot, and native ferns.
 These species handle cold winters and moderate summers while supporting monarch butterflies and other pollinators.
 Incorporate native grasses like little bluestem for texture and movement.
+These regional native plants for sustainable gardens provide year-round interest while requiring minimal water and maintenance.

 Southeastern Regions: Choose heat-tolerant natives such as coral honeysuckle, southern magnolia, and native azaleas.
 These plants handle high humidity and intense summer heat while providing food and shelter for local wildlife.
 Many also offer spectacular fall color.
+Implementing water-saving native plant strategies in southeastern gardens reduces irrigation needs by up to 60%.

 Western Regions: Emphasize drought-tolerant species like California poppies, native salvias, and manzanita shrubs.
 These plants have developed strategies for surviving dry seasons and can create stunning displays with minimal water.
 Many feature silver or gray foliage that reflects heat.
+These drought-tolerant native plants for sustainable gardens are perfect for xeriscaping and water conservation in arid climates.

 Midwest Regions: Prairie plants like purple coneflower, black-eyed Susan, and native grasses create resilient, low-maintenance gardens.
 These deep-rooted plants can access water during dry periods and provide habitat for grassland birds and butterflies.
+Creating prairie-style sustainable gardens with native plants supports pollinators while reducing water usage significantly.

 Creating Native Plant Communities